prof7bit/NativeDragDrop/README.md

 for drag-drop to other applications.
 Its using the widgetset API to access the underlying platform DnD protocol.

+The license is LGPL with static linking exception, so it can be used like any other LCL component or maybe one day even included in Lazarus itself.

 Currently implemented widgetsets:
   * Gtk2
   * Win32